rapidsai/docs/ci/README.md

 ### Step 1: determine libraries and versions to build

-`get-projects-to-versions.sh` is responsible for holding all the logic relevant to the question "projects' API docs should be hosted? what versions?".
+`get-projects-to-versions.sh` is responsible for holding all the logic relevant to the questions "What projects' API docs should be hosted?
+What versions?".

 Run it from the root of the repo to see for yourself.